ABOUT

 Elizabeth's portraits transcend the ordinary; they aspire to capture the soul, the contemplative nature of the subjects.
 Whimsical and airy, her work creates space for the energy of the portrayed individuals.
 What sets Elizabeth apart in her artistic evolution is not only how she manages to bring out the true essence of her portraits but also the treatment of the work as sculptural, with layers of Venetian marble—a method she adopted around fifteen years ago.
 Venetian plaster, with its tactile allure, imparts luminosity and a tangible sculptural feeling, preserving the subtleties of each layer of paint.

-Elizabeth had several exhibitions in London and Canada and recently participated in The Women and Art Fair in London and The Other Art Fair London.
+Elizabeth had several exhibitions in London and Canada and recently participated in The London Art Fair and The Women and Art Fair in London.